 Many baby boomers who hold highly appreciated real estate assets may be at a stage of their lives when they are seeking more passive investment opportunities.
-Passive, professionally managed ownership may allow them to concentrate on other opportunities in life that they may have always been passionate about but never had the time to thoroughly enjoy.
+Passive, professionally managed ownership may allow them to concentrate on other opportunities in life that they may have always been passionate about but never had the time to enjoy.

 Passive Investment Benefits

 Tenants in common 1031 exchanges have long permitted investors to own high-caliber, professionally managed properties occupied by established tenants, with virtually no property management responsibilities.
-Most of these investors have been able to accomplish these forms of ownership in a tax-deferred manner through a 1031 Exchange.
+Most of these investors have been able to accomplish these forms of ownership in a tax-deferred manner through a 1031 exchange.

 Delaware Statutory Trusts

-How DSTs Work
+How Delaware Statutory Trusts Work

+DST investors may benefit from a professionally managed, potentially institutional-quality property.
+The underlying property could be a 500-unit apartment building, a 100,000 square-foot medical office property, or a shopping center leased to investment-grade tenants.
 Most DST investments are assets that your run-of-the-mill, small- to mid-sized accredited investors could not otherwise afford.
 However, by pooling money with other investors, they can acquire this type of asset.

-DST vs TIC Ownership
+DST vs. TIC Ownership

 There are two benefits that the DST structure offers over the TIC concept.
 One is that because a DST is not limited to 35 investors, the minimum investment may be much lower, sometimes in the $100,000 range.
-The second major advantage is that in a DST, the lender makes only one loan to one borrower -- the DST's sponsor.
+The second major advantage is that in a DST, the lender makes only one loan to one borrower: the DST's sponsor.

 In a TIC investment, the lender can fund up to 35 separate loans, one to each investor.
 In times of tight money, however, the DST gives the lenders greater security because the lender has fully qualified the sponsor, who is the underlying responsible party.

-It is important for investors who may be considering the DST strategy to consult with an experienced investment professional and to obtain competent legal and tax advice.
-Upon thorough evaluation, the DST structure may be a viable investment alternative for qualified real estate investors.
-But only your tax adviser and a lawyer can tell you if it's right for you.
+DSTs are not without risks.
+As with any real estate investment, investors may be subject to high vacancy rates and loan defaults.
+It is also important for investors who may be considering the DST strategy to consult with an experienced investment professional and obtain competent legal and tax advice.
+The DST structure may be a viable investment alternative for qualified real estate investors, but only your tax adviser and a lawyer can tell you if it is right for you.